 - 3.1 The Court may hold a public preliminary hearing on all matters submitted to the Court.
-At a preliminary hearing, the Court will decide whether to hear a case. - 3.2 During preliminary hearings, only members of the Court are permitted to speak. - 3.3 The Court will decline to hear a case if the petition - 3.3.1 does not meet the essential requirements of law: - 3.3.1.1 Petitions that do not meet the requirements of Rule 1 of the Supreme Courts Rules of Practice & Procedure do not meet the essential requirements of law. - 3.3.2 fails to meet jurisdictional requirements; or - 3.3.3 fails to properly allege standing, if required. - 3.3.3.1 The Court's current case law requires any individual requesting an order under Article V, Section 3(b)(2) to have (1) a concrete injury, (2) traceable to the petitioner, and (3) redressable by the Court.
-In re: "Ortiz Standing", 3 S.C.
-52, 52 (September 11, 2020).
+At a preliminary hearing, the Court will decide whether to hear a case. - 3.2 During preliminary hearings, only members of the Court are permitted to speak. - 3.3 The Court will decline to hear a case if the petition - 3.3.1 does not meet the essential requirements of law: - 3.3.1.1 Petitions that do not meet the requirements of Rule 1 of the Supreme Courts Rules of Practice & Procedure do not meet the essential requirements of law. - 3.3.2 fails to meet jurisdictional requirements; - 3.3.3 fails to properly allege standing, if required: - 3.3.3.1 The Court's standing requirements are the three core requirements for standing derived from the U.S. Supreme Court's interpretation of Article III, as stated in Lujan v.
+Defenders of Wildlife: "First, the plaintiff must have suffered an 'injury in fact'-an invasion of a legally protected interest which is (a) concrete and particularized . . . and (b) 'actual or imminent,' not 'conjectural' or 'hypothetical,' . . . .
+Second, there must be a causal connection between the injury and the conduct complained of-the injury has to be 'fairly ... trace[able] to the challenged action of the defendant, and not ... th[e] result [of] the independent action of some third party not before the court' . . . .
+Third, it must be 'likely,' as opposed to merely 'speculative,' that the injury will be 'redressed by a favorable decision."
+504 U.S. 555, 560 (1992).

-3.4 The Court may dismiss a case, either on preliminary or official hearing, and decline to issue an opinion if the question presented by the petition has already been definitively answered by the Court.
+- 3.3.4 is moot.
+See DeFunis v.
+Odegaard, 416 U.S. 312 (1974); or - 3.3.5 is not ripe for review.
+See Abbott Laboratories v.
+Gardner, 387 U.S. 136 (1967). - 3.4 The Court may dismiss a case, either on preliminary or official hearing, and decline to issue an opinion if the question presented by the petition has already been definitively answered by the Court.